seun-ja/loadbalancer/Readme.md

 This project reads configuration from environment variables.
 The important variables are:

-`AVAILABLE_SERVERS` — comma-separated list of backend base URLs (e.g. http://host:port).
+`AVAILABLE_SERVERS` — comma-separated list of backend base URLs and their weights (e.g. http://host:port$weight).

 `PORT` — port to bind the load balancer to.